trippo/ResponsiveFilemanager/readme.txt

 *********************************************************
 !
-Responsive FileManager for TinyMCE Version 7.3.2
+Responsive FileManager for TinyMCE Version 8.0.0
 *********************************************************
-Responsive FileManager for TinyMCE is a free open-source file manager made with the jQuery library, CSS3, PHP and HTML5 that offers a nice and elegant way to upload and insert files, images and videos with TinyMCE version 4.x.
+Responsive FileManager is a free open-source file manager made with the jQuery library, CSS3, PHP and HTML5 that offers a nice and elegant way to upload and insert files, images and videos.
-You can also use it as a stand-alone file manager to manage and select files.
+You can use it as external plugin for TinyMCE version 4.x. and you can also use it as a stand-alone file manager to manage and select files.
 The script automatically creates thumbnails of images for the preview list.
 It can be configured for automatic resizing of uploaded images or to automatically limit the size.
-You can personalise the configuration for each folder.
+You can personalize the configuration for each folder.
 You can set a subfolder as the root and change the configuration for each user, page or FileManager call.
+Is compatible with multi-user mode.

 DEMO: http://www.responsivefilemanager.com/